refinedev/refine/documentation/docs/packages/documentation/data-providers/supabase.md

 -   We have reviewed Supabase Client and data provider concepts.
 We've seen benefits of using **refine** and how it can handle complex setups for us.
 -   We have talked about the `authProvider` concept and how it works with Supabase Auth API.
 We also see the advantages of **refine**'s built-in authentication support.
 -   We have added CRUD pages to make the app interact with Supabase API.
 We've seen how the `resources` property works and how it connects the pages with the API.
--   We have seen how the `LoginPage` property works and how it overrides the default login page with the `AuthPage` component.
+-   We have seen how the [`Authentication`](/docs/packages/documentation/routers/react-router-v6/#usage-with-authentication) component works and how it overrides the default login page with the `AuthPage` component.
 We've seen how `AuthPage` component uses `authProvider` methods internally.
--   We have seen how authorization handling in **refine** app by understanding the logic behind of `LoginPage` property, `authProvider`, and `<AuthPage>` component.
+-   We have seen how authorization handling in **refine** app by understanding the logic behind of `authProvider`, and `<AuthPage>` component.

 **refine provides solutions for critical parts of the complete CRUD app requirements.
 It saves development time and effort by providing ready-to-use components and features.**